 Therapeutic goods include goods Australians rely on every day, such as vitamin tablets and sunscreens, through to goods used to treat serious conditions, such as prescription medicines, vaccines, blood products and surgical implants.

-NICM HRI provide a range of regulatory services specialising in complementary medicines (also known as 'traditional' or 'alternative' medicines) include vitamin, mineral, herbal and aromatherapy products.
+NICM Health Research Institute provide a range of regulatory services specialising in complementary medicines (also known as 'traditional' or 'alternative' medicines) include vitamin, mineral, herbal and aromatherapy products.
 Our services include:

 - Ingredient and product formulation reviews and level of registration required.